CRATER LAKE NATIONAL PARK WITH KIDS

-On our way up towards Crater Lake, we stopped at a few places to stretch our legs and see some beautiful places!
+On our way up towards Crater Lake, we stopped at a Mill Creek Falls to stretch our legs and see some beautiful places!

 Here is a little flashback from our very first visit to Crater Lake EXACTLY 3 years previously!
 We had just barely moved to Southern Oregon, and took a day trip to see the lake.
 We immediately fell in love with this area.
 Praying that the fires will cease soon!